Mersel AI Platform Capabilities

 ## Step 5: Build authority through third-party presence

-* **Review Platforms:** Maintain detailed, recent reviews on G2, Capterra, and TrustRadius.
+* **Review platforms:** Maintain detailed, recent reviews on sites like G2, Capterra, and TrustRadius.

-* **Industry Publications:** Secure coverage in publications that cover your specific category.
+* **Industry publications:** Secure coverage in publications that specifically cover your product category.

-* **Comparison Sites:** Ensure your product is listed on sites alongside your competitors.
+* **Comparison sites:** Ensure your product is listed and accurately described alongside key competitors.

-* **Community Discussions:** Foster natural brand mentions on Reddit and industry forums.
+* **Community discussions:** Foster natural brand mentions within Reddit and relevant industry forums.

 ## Step 6: Maintain freshness on a continuous cycle

-Content older than three months sees significantly fewer AI citations, as 40-60% of cited sources change from month to month in AI responses.
-This volatility confirms that [GEO is not a one-time project](/blog/geo-beyond-analytics-to-execution) and requires continuous maintenance to sustain visibility.
-You must build a freshness loop to ensure your content remains the primary source for generative engines.
+AI answer engines prioritize recent data, as content older than three months receives significantly fewer citations.
+Research indicates that 40-60% of cited sources in AI responses change on a month-to-month basis.
+This confirms that [GEO is not a one-time project](/blog/geo-beyond-analytics-to-execution) and requires ongoing maintenance to sustain visibility.

 * Update pricing, feature lists, and comparison data whenever your product or competitors change.